MAGGIE SMITH

 (NOT THE DAME)

-After all, that's what her life is.
+After all, that's what my life is.

 Photo by Joe Mazza, bravelux